sutiknoalicia/ENGG1340-Course-Project-Group-141/README.md

 (5) The game will start

 ## Final Notes to the Player:
-Since X2GO does not execute our program correctly sometimes, please restart the game and run the program in a new terminal tab if there is nothing being output on the screen.
-Thank you, and we hope you enjoy our game!
+- Since X2GO does not execute our program correctly sometimes, please restart the game and run the program in a new terminal tab if there is nothing being output on the screen.
+- The game was designed to be played in full screen, in order to showcase the graphics and art as we intended.
+If possible, please play the game in full screen to get the full experience.
+Thank you, and we hope you enjoy our game! :D